March 1990 Central United States tornado outbreak: Hesston and Goessel tornado family

 The series of events that occurred as the tornado moved past the Hesston area were most interesting.
 Eyewitness accounts observed the touchdown of an additional tornado just to the north.
 This is consistent with models of what is known as a "tornado handoff", in which an old mesocyclone and tornado occlude as a new mesocyclone and tornado further downwind becomes dominant.
 Over the course of a few miles, the new tornado intensified and the original one abruptly constricted and apparently became a satellite tornado to the new tornado.
 Eventually, the Hesston tornado (after traveling nearly 48 mi) occluded and merged with the new tornado, and the supercell began to re-intensify.
 The new tornado rapidly became very large, and violent damage was produced by the second tornado in Marion County.
-Several homes were again obliterated and completely swept away, at least one of which was well-anchored to its foundation, and one additional fatality was reported.
+Several homes were again obliterated and completely swept away.
+An elderly woman was killed when the tornado cleanly swept away her army barracks that was converted into a home, but without a basement.
 The tornado produced very severe cycloidal ground scouring in farm fields, and damage near the town of Goessel was "extreme F5" according to NWS damage surveyors.
 The severity of the damage left behind by this tornado led some meteorologists to believe that the Goessel tornado was among the strongest ever documented at that time.
 The storm passed Goessel, clipped the northwestern portion of Hillsboro, then dissipated just NE of Risley, approximately 22 mi from its genesis.

 The same supercell would produce another long-tracked F2 tornado that damaged many farms and destroyed four homes on the southern side of Dwight.